picoded/dockerfiles/README.md

 	+ I want things to be deployable without configuration
 	+ Exception is for databases, or similar integration
 + For application servers, build using (ubuntu-base)[https://github.com/picoded/dockerfiles/tree/master/base/ubuntu-base]
-	+ For everthing else priotise according to the following : Offical repo, alpine, debian, ubuntu-base
+	+ For everthing else priotise according to the following : Offical repo, alpine, busybox, debian, ubuntu-base